Azure/dataverse-to-sql/README.md

 - Two containers have been created inside the storage account to store incremental blobs and DataverseToSql configuration files, respectively.
 - An Azure Synapse workspace has been deployed.
 - The Synapse workspace has been assigned Storage Blob Data Contributor role on the storage account.
-- A link is established between Dataverse and the Azure storage account using Synapse Link for Dataverse.
+- A link is established between Dataverse and the Azure storage account using Synapse Link for Dataverse. **Note** The storage account must be the same of the container used to store incremental blobs.
 - _(Optionally)_ Synapse link for Dataverse is configured to connect to the Azure Synapse workspace.
 - Dataverse tables are replicated to Azure Storage in append-only mode.
 - An Azure SQL Database (single database) has been deployed.